Grace Church is

 Training sessions for all lay ministries are conducted twice yearly, in the spring and fall.
 For further information, please use the Contact Grace form.

 Children 6 and older may also serve as acolytes, and those that do take great pride in their role in the Sunday service.
 Interested children must attend a brief training session; these sessions occur at least twice a year.
-Watch for acolyte training news in worship service bulletins or call the Parish Office at (718) 624-1850, x 10 for more information.
+Watch for acolyte training news in Sunday worship service bulletins, eGrace Notes (the weekly parish e-newletter) or call the Parish Office at (718) 624-1850, x 10 for more information.

 The Altar Guild is responsible for Communion service set-ups and manages the church silver and textiles.
 Everyone is welcome to join.
 For further information, please use the Contact Grace form.